How to Create Valuable Content in Saturated Niches

 Before you decide to give it a try, everything mentioned so far still applies.
 Be sure that no one else has done it before or that you can do it in a significantly better way.

 If you are describing how to do something, your work has to be backed up with screenshots.
-If you want to take it to the next level – add in some instructional videos.
+If you want to take it to the next level, add some instructional videos.

 Here is an example.

 An article that covers how to find long-tail keywords from Backlincko.
 Narrow area, lots of screenshots, some useful graphics and a few pro tips spread throughout it.

 In contrast, Ahrefs has this guide on keyword research which is only one step back from Backlincko’s topic and the article has almost 5k words which puts it in one of the 2 categories we mentioned before.

 That just goes to show you how crucial is to pick the right target area.
 The narrower you go, the less competition you will have.

 Use Controversy To Your Advantage

 One of the best ways to get noticed today is to express an unpopular opinion.
 Like it or not, we live in a hugely polarized society in many sectors.

 - Mozzila vs. Chrome